 - Assisted a health care client in the review and comprehensive re-write of agreements for various categories of employees within its health care organization.
 Provided representation and advice in connection with various employment-related issues arising within the provider's workforce.

-- Counseled a client on how to address a HIPAA breach through appropriate actions within required timeframes.
-Assisted the client in ensuring the breach scenario was handled effectively and in accordance with legal requirements.
+- Regularly counsel clients on how to address HIPAA breach issues through appropriate actions within required timeframes.
+Assist in ensuring that scenarios are handled effectively and in accordance with legal requirements.

 - Represented a large diagnostic imaging provider in a CON matter involving a competitive proposal for medical equipment.
 Worked to resolve a CON dispute through a negotiated settlement.